passcod/zarc/SPEC.md

 - Zstandard frames:
   - `[magic][header][blocks...][checksum]`
   - Magic is 0xFD2FB528
-  - Header is 2-14 bytes, described in spec above
+  - Header is 2-14 bytes, described in spec
   - Checksum is optional, last 4 bytes of xxhash64
   - Blocks are:
     - `[last][type][size][data]`